 Gather social proof via testimonials and customer reviews

 Whether you’re asking for a review or testimonial, target the clients or customers you’ve developed a good relationship with.
-Build the request for a review or testimonial into your overall business process.
+Build the request for a review or testimonial into your overall business process so that it happens automatically on completion of a project or after the client has been with you for three months (as an example).

 If you haven’t requested reviews or testimonials for a while, set aside some time in your schedule to batch up this task and approach the businesses you want to target.